Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Minimizing drug-related toxicity;

 - Optimizing growth, sexual maturation, and neurocognitive development;

 Strategies to achieve these goals require a complex balance of potentially competing considerations.

-The treatment of choice for children with HIV is a regimen containing at least three drugs from at least two classes of ARV drugs.
-The Panel has recommended several preferred and alternative regimens (see What to Start).
+The treatment of choice for children with HIV is a regimen that contains at least three drugs from at least two classes of ARV drugs.
+The Panel has recommended several Preferred and Alternative regimens (see What to Start).
 The most appropriate regimen for an individual child depends on multiple factors, as noted above.
-A regimen that is characterized as an alternative choice in the guidelines may be a preferred regimen for some patients.
+A regimen that is characterized as an Alternative in the guidelines may be a preferred regimen for some patients.

 Drug Sequencing and Preservation of Future Treatment Options